cassiomolin/jersey-jwt-external-auth/README.md

 Copy the URL and paste it in your browser, input Google credentials if required, grant access to the application.
 Google should perform a request to the callback URL and a JWT token issued by the application should be returned in the response.
 Use this token to authenticate next requests to the API.

-If there's no user registered with the email returned from Google, a new user will be registered in the application using data coming from the Facebook (first name, last name and email).
+If there's no user registered with the email returned from Google, a new user will be registered in the application using data coming from the Google (first name, last name and email).

 ### Get current user